DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 <script src="https://cdn.auth0.com/js/lock/10.2/lock.min.js"></script>
 ```

-This is best practice in Polymer for loading external dependencies.
+This is best practice in Polymer for loading third party dependencies.
 This way, we can use HTML import to load this file and be certain that it will only be imported once.
 If it's called again, it will be deduped.

-Now we can build our `auth0-login` element:
+Now we can build `/src/auth0-login.html`:

 ```html
 <!-- auth0-login.html -->